javs1287/FLPcustomplugin_and_steampunk/exercises/ex_0/README.md

-# UNDERSTANDING SAP FIORI NOTIFICATION FRAMEWORK
+# UNDERSTANDING SAP S/4HANA EMBEDDED STEAMPUNK

 ## Introduction
 In this section you will find the required steps to test and develop a Notification Provider for SAP Fiori.
 To start with this topic we will first provide a high-level description of the framework and how it works.